 I work with a strategy called Emotionally Focused Couples Therapy (EFT), which was developed by Dr. Sue Johnson.
 EFT is based on attachment theory.
 Attachment is relevant to all humans.
 Because we are human, we want to belong and we have a strong longing for connection.
 When these longings aren’t met, we run into pain and fear, which automatically triggers the fight-or-flight response.
 In these frantic moments, we end up interacting in ways that leave us feeling disconnected and lonely.

-EFT focuses on the emotional bond between couples.
+Emotions EFT focuses on the emotional bond between couples.
+Emotions contain the message of needs, and motivation to act.
+EFT uses emotion as a primary source of information to the self and to others about needs and motives.
 Research shows that when we know our partner is accessible, responsive, and engaged we feel secure.
 When we have a secure connection, we can be a resource for each other.
 When we are afraid, anxious, hurt, or distressed, this secure connection helps us take care of other daily challenges, like doing daily tasks, problem-solving, and parenting issues.
 I will help you to know how to deal with your emotions and how to interact and connect with each other.

 Check out these links to understand EFT: